Arun Manilal Gandhi: Career

-In 2007, after the passing of his wife Surnanda on February 21, the institute moved to Rochester, New York, and is currently located on the University of Rochester River Campus.
-After a January 2008 op-ed in The Washington Posts "On Faith" section where Gandhi said that Israelis talked too much about the Holocaust and were losing world sympathy and that Israel and the U.S. were the biggest contributors to the world-threatening "culture of violence", his ties to Rochester were imperiled.
+In 2007, after the passing of his wife Sunanda Gandhi on 21 February, the institute moved to Rochester, New York, and is currently located on the University of Rochester River Campus.
+After January 2008 op-ed in The Washington Posts "On Faith" section where Gandhi said that Israelis talked too much about the Holocaust and were losing world sympathy and that Israel and the U.S. were the biggest contributors to the world-threatening "culture of violence", his ties to Rochester were imperiled.
 He claimed that dwelling on the past wouldn't allow them to move forward.
-Gandhi apologized by saying he had only meant to say right-wing Likud supporters were part of the problem, but the University did not accept his explanation and informed him that the institute would be closed unless he resigned from it.
-Gandhi quit soon after and is no longer formally involved in the Institute.
+Gandhi apologized by saying he had only meant to say right-wing Likud supporters were part of the problem, but the university did not accept his explanation and informed him that the institute would be closed unless he resigned from it.

-Gandhi has given many speeches about nonviolence in many countries.
-During his tour to Israel, he urged the Palestinians to resist Israeli occupation peacefully to assure their freedom.
-In August 2004, Gandhi proposed to the Palestinian Parliament a peaceful march of 50,000 refugees across the Jordan River to return to their homeland, and said MPs should lead the way.
-Gandhi also claimed that the fate of Palestinians is ten times worse than that of blacks in South African Apartheid.
+Gandhi had given many speeches about nonviolence in many countries.
+During his tour to Israel, he urged the Palestinian people to resist Israeli occupation peacefully to assure their freedom.
+In August 2004, Gandhi proposed to the Palestinian Parliament a peaceful march of 50,000 refugees across the Jordan River to return to their homeland and said MPs should lead the way.
+Gandhi also claimed that the fate of Palestinians is ten times worse than that of black people in apartheid South Africa.
 He asked: "What would happen?
 Maybe the Israeli army would shoot and kill several.
 They may kill 100.
 They may kill 200 men, women and children.
 And that would shock the world.
 The world will get up and say, 'What is going on?'."

-On October 12, 2009 Gandhi visited the Brunton Theatre in Musselburgh to talk to P7's from all over Eastlothian in Scotland.
-On November 11, 2009 Gandhi visited Chattanooga State Technical Community College in Chattanooga, Tennessee to speak and spread his message of peace.
-On November 13, 2009 Gandhi visited Cleveland State Community College in Cleveland, Tennessee to speak and spread his message of peace.
-On November 16, 2010 Gandhi visited The University of Wyoming in Laramie, Wyoming to speak and spread his message of peace.
+On 12 October 2009 Gandhi visited the Brunton Theatre in Musselburgh to talk to P7's from all over East Lothian in Scotland.
+On 11 November 2009 Gandhi visited Chattanooga State Technical Community College in Chattanooga, Tennessee, to speak and spread his message of peace.
+On 13 November 2009, Gandhi visited Cleveland State Community College in Cleveland, Tennessee, to speak and spread his message of peace.
+On 16 November 2010, Gandhi visited The University of Wyoming in Laramie, Wyoming, to speak and spread his message of peace.